 What tools do I have right now?

-Every agent has one extra tool, list_tools, that returns its own toolbox.
-So if you ask "what can you do?" or "what reporting tools do you have?", the agent will check and tell you.
-Filter by category (sql, email, slack, tableau, kb, memory, skill, db, analysis, report, interaction) to narrow the answer.
+Every agent gets one extra tool, list_tools, that returns its own toolbox.
+Ask "what can you do?" or "what reporting tools do you have?" and the agent calls it and tells you.
+You can filter by category: sql, email, slack, tableau, memory, skill, db, report, interaction, chart, google_slides, block, base.